sathomas/PHIL6000/PITCHME.md

 ---

-### CRISPR is relative new technology for editing DNA of living organisms
+### CRISPR is a relatively new technology for editing DNA of living organisms

 * identifies specific DNA sequences to target
 * delete, change, or add to those sequences